Understanding Demand for Business

 • Understand your pricing plan.
 Know details of your pricing plan and whether your current plan works with your business operations.

 • Get personalized comparisons.
-When you sign into My Account, review the plans available to you.
+When you sign into My Energy Center, review the plans available to you.
 It’s a good practice to regularly check plan comparisons, as changes in your demand may affect your pricing plan options.

 • Review pricing plan options and find more energy-saving tips by visiting sdge.com/mybusiness.